AdamYoung71/analyser/README.md

 * Functions are not associated with any implementations and considered as black boxes.
 * Pointer arithmetics is not allowed.
 * Only integer types are allowed.
-* Local variables do not need to be declared.
+* Local variables do not need to (and cannot) be declared.
+As a result, all variables have the same scope.

 We consider two variants of the input language: